 Any of the risks described below could have a material adverse effect on the business activities, financial condition, results and prospects of ING.
-The Issuer may face a number of the risks described below may be interdependent.
+The Issuer may face a number of the risks described below simultaneously and, where a cross-reference to another risk is included, the risks described below may be interdependent.
 While the risk factors below have been divided into categories, some risk factors could belong in more than one category and investors should carefully consider all of the risk factors set out in this section.
 Additional risks of which the Issuer is not presently aware, or that are, as at the date of this Registration Document, viewed as immaterial, could also affect the business operations of ING and have a material adverse effect on ING's business activities, financial condition, results and prospects.
 The market price of ING shares or other securities could decline due to any of those risks including the risks described below, and investors could lose all or part of their investments.